marmelab/FakeRest/README.md

     GET /author?sort=["date_of_birth","asc"]  // return authors, the oldest first GET /author?sort=["date_of_birth","desc"]  // return authors, the youngest first

+You can also sort by relationship fields when using embed:

+    GET /books?embed=["author"]&sort=["author.name","asc"]  // return books sorted by author name GET /books?embed=["author"]&sort=["author.name","desc"] // return books sorted by author name in reverse order

 The `range` param defines the number of results by specifying the rank of the first and last results.
 The first result is #0.

     GET /books?range=[0-9] // return the first 10 books